Martman954/Martman954/README.md

 <h1 align="center">Hi 👋, I'm Matej</h1>
 <h3 align="center">A Software Development student from Slovakia, studying in Denmark.
-I'm passionate about creating and building various projects, also I delve into Data Science and Machine Learning.</h3>
+I'm passionate about creating and building various projects.
+I also delve into Data Science and Machine Learning.</h3>

 - 🔭 I’m currently working on **Plant & Go - an interactive IoT Greenhouse**